ahmedhghareeb/Hadoop_Project/README.md

 https://docs.google.com/presentation/d/17CooF-cfo1g4TdGzIDgM92bdN_VIG2F-reo9zXcPMEc/edit?usp=sharing

-# Hadoop installation:
+# Hadoop Installation:
 https://github.com/ahmedhgh/hadoop_project/blob/master/Installing%20and%20Practicing%20Hadoop%20in%20Jupyter%20Notebook.ipynb

 # Hadoop Project:
-# 1- Processing and Creating Predictive models for Academic Buildings by Using Bigdata Technology (Regression Problem)
+# 1- Processing and Creating Predictive Models for Academic Buildings by Using Bigdata Technology (Regression Problem)
 https://github.com/ahmedhgh/Hadoop_Project/blob/master/Proj_part1_Ahmed_Ghareeb.ipynb

 In this project the University of Dayton campus buildings selected to develop and validate the knowledge discovery models to understand the behavior of energy consumption, we will use the campus buildings to understand the underlying behavior and attempt to use knowledge discovery methods (KDD) to gain knowledge about various campus buildings.